dnxware/dnxware-org/discovery/README.md

 # Service Discovery

-This directory contains the service discovery (SD) component of Prometheus.
+This directory contains the service discovery (SD) component of dnxware.

-There is currently a moratorium on new service discovery mechanisms being added to Prometheus due to a lack of developer capacity.
+There is currently a moratorium on new service discovery mechanisms being added to dnxware due to a lack of developer capacity.
 In the meantime `file_sd` remains available.

-## Design of a Prometheus SD
+## Design of a dnxware SD

-There are many requests to add new SDs to Prometheus, this section looks at what makes a good SD and covers some of the common implementation issues.
+There are many requests to add new SDs to dnxware, this section looks at what makes a good SD and covers some of the common implementation issues.

 ### Does this make sense as an SD?